ukwa/ukwa-services/README.md

 These [Docker Stack](https://docs.docker.com/engine/reference/commandline/stack/) configurations and related scripts are used to launch and manage our main services.
 No internal or sensitive data is kept here -- that is stored in internal `ukwa-services-env` repository as environment variable scripts required for deployment, or as part of the CI/CD system.

 Note that some services are not deployed via containers, e.g. the Hadoop clusters, and the Solr and OutbackCDX indexes.
+This includes a dedicated API server that acts as an intermediary for calls to various internal systems, allowing the implementation details of the current deployment to be kept separate from their external identity.

+For example, our OutbackCDX service is accessed internally as `cdx.api.wa.bl.uk`.
+Over recent years, this service has been migrated to new hardware on a number of occasions, but using the `cdx.api.wa.bl.uk` proxy alias has allowed us to minimised downtime when migrating or upgrading the service.

-Those are documented elsewhere, but the interaction with those other services will be made clear.
+These other services are documented elsewhere, but the interaction with those other services will be made clear.

 ## Service Stacks